 Notice of the settlement is not required here because the Settlement Agreement only releases claims for injunctive and/or declaratory relief and does not release the monetary or damages claims of the Class, and thus the settlement expressly preserves the individual rights of Class Members to pursue monetary claims against the defendant.
 See, e.g., Lilly v.
 Jamba Juice Co.
 (N.D.
 Cal.
 Mar.
-18, 2015) 2015 WL 1248027, at 8-9 ("Because, even if notified of the settlement, the settlement class would not have the right to opt out from the injunctive settlement and the settlement does not release the monetary claims of class members, the Court concludes that class notice is not necessary."); Stathakos v.
-Columbia Sportswear Co., et al. (N.D.
-Cal.
-Jan.
-25, 2018) 2018 WL 582564, at 3-4 ("In injunctive relief only class actions certified under Rule 23(b)(2), federal courts across the country have uniformly held that notice is not required."); Kim v.
+18, 2015) 2015 WL 1248027, at 8-9 ("Because, even if notified of the settlement, the settlement class would not have the right to opt out from the injunctive settlement and the settlement does not release the monetary claims of class members, the Court concludes that class notice is not necessary."); Kim v.
 Space Pencil, Inc. (N.D.
 Cal.
 Nov.
 28, 2012) 2012 WL 5948951, at 4, 17 ("The court exercises its discretion and does not direct notice here because the settlement does not alter the unnamed class members' legal rights."); Lowry v.
 Obledo (Ct.
 App.
 1980) 111 Cal.
 App.
-3d 14, 23 ("In this case the trial court appropriately followed federal procedure of allowing a decision on the merits without prior notice in certain class actions.").
+3d 14, 23 ("In this case the trial court appropriately followed federal procedure of allowing a decision on the merits without prior notice in certain class actions."); see also Fed.
+R. Civ.
+P. 23(c)(2)(A) (stating that under Rule 23(b)(2) the court "may direct appropriate notice to the class") (emphasis added).

-Notwithstanding, all documents pertaining to the Court's current social distancing procedures, Settlement, preliminary approval, and final approval will be posted on Class Counsel's public website, www.bursor.com.
+Notwithstanding, in accordance with the Settlement Agreement, all documents pertaining to the Court's current social distancing procedures, Settlement, preliminary approval, and final approval have been and will continue to be posted on Class Counsel's public website, www.bursor.com.
 Settlement, § V.42.d.

-E. Response To The Settlement
+E. Response to The Settlement

 Each Settlement Class Member shall be given a full opportunity to comment on or object to the Settlement Agreement, and to participate at a Final Approval Hearing.
 Settlement, Ex.
 B ¶ 12.
 Class members have until 60 days after the order of preliminary approval to submit written comments or objections.
 Id. ¶ 13.
 Class members who submit written notice of an intention to appear at the Final Approval hearing within 60 days of the date of the preliminary approval order, may appear at the final approval hearing.
 Id.
-This procedure is necessary so Parties can respond to any objection.
+This procedure is necessary to give the Parties time to respond to any objection.